 Created by Drs.
 John and Julie Gottman in collaboration with The Gottman Institute

-This clinical tool consists of 480 questions about friendship, intimacy, how well you know your partner, how you manage emotions and conflict, how you share your values and goals, and what gives meaning to your lives.
+This clinical tool consists of 480 questions about friendship; intimacy; sex, romance & passion; how well you know your partner; how you manage emotions and conflict; how you share your values and goals; and what gives meaning to your lives.
 There are additional questions about parenting, housework, finances, trust, and individual areas of concern.

 The Gottman Relationship Checkup is a breakthrough in couple’s therapy as it allows for a confidential, efficient way for your clinician to complete the evaluation process.
 By using this new technology, your assessment can be done at any time and in the setting of your choice!